Call For Papers

 Large Language Models usage policy

-Papers containing content generated by large language models (LLMs) such as ChatGPT or images created using deep generative models (DGMs) such as StableDiffusion are not allowed, except when the generated material is part of the paper's experimental analysis.
-However, this restriction does not prevent authors from using LLMs to edit or polish the text they have personally written.
+Papers containing content generated by large language models (LLMs) such as ChatGPT or images created using deep generative models (DGMs) such as StableDiffusion are not allowed, except for:

 Despite using LLMs or DGMs, authors remain fully responsible for ensuring their submissions' accuracy, originality, and quality.
 We urge authors to maintain the integrity of the academic publishing process and avoid any actions that could be considered scientific misconduct, such as plagiarism and misrepresenting figures.